kroy-the-rabbit/myvyos-demo/README.md

 To demonstrate it, create an account at https://myvyos.kroy.io/ and generate an API key.

 This API key goes in `collector.py`, which needs to be run on the VyOS system.
+Ideally this script would eventually have tighter integration into the various VyOS apis.